An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

-Beyond maintenance, integration with existing hospital IT infrastructure presents both technical and workflow challenges.
-Models must interface with heterogeneous EHR platforms, respect institutional governance policies, and provide outputs in formats compatible with clinical decision support systems.
-The interpretability advantages of tree-based methods also align with regulatory requirements for algorithmic transparency in healthcare, potentially streamlining approval processes compared to ``black-box'' DL alternatives.
+\RW{ The practical implications of this trade-off depend on the intended deployment scenario.
+In environments requiring frequent local retraining, institutional customization, or transparent optimization pipelines, classical ensemble methods may remain preferable because they can be retrained directly on local data with modest computational resources.
+Conversely, in settings where rapid deployment across many related tasks is prioritized, pretrained foundation models may provide operational advantages through zero-shot or few-shot adaptation without repeated optimization. }

-Even when technically integrated, models can fail if they disrupt workflows.
-Alert fatigue remains a critical deployment barrier: excessive or poorly calibrated warnings risk undermining clinician trust and efficiency~\cite{ancker2017effects, chaparro2022clinical}.
-Our models' performance on minority classes could reduce false alerts, but implementation will require careful threshold tuning to balance sensitivity for critical events against specificity to minimize inappropriate notifications.
-The demonstrated cross-institutional consistency suggests that threshold settings established at one institution may transfer to others with minimal recalibration, though this requires prospective confirmation.
+Importantly, weighting strategies evaluated in this study apply only to trainable models, where class weights explicitly modify the optimization objective during empirical risk minimization. \RW{TabPFN and TabICL were evaluated strictly in their pretrained inference regimes without task-specific reweighting or retraining.} As such, comparisons between trainable and inference-based approaches should be interpreted as comparisons between distinct learning paradigms rather than interchangeable optimization procedures.

-Beyond technical adjustments, organizational readiness and change management are essential.
-Clinicians need training on how to interpret AI outputs, with emphasis that predictions are designed to augment rather than replace clinical judgment.
-Governance frameworks should establish clear protocols for oversight, performance monitoring, and human override capabilities.
-Here again, the computational efficiency of ensembles supports rapid updates in response to performance degradation or evolving clinical needs, enabling a responsive rather than static approach to AI deployment.
+Integration with existing hospital IT infrastructure presents additional technical and workflow challenges.
+Models must interface with heterogeneous EHR systems, comply with institutional governance policies, and provide outputs compatible with clinical decision support workflows.
+Tree-based methods retain practical advantages in this context due to their relative interpretability, lower infrastructure requirements, and more established regulatory familiarity compared with large pretrained neural systems.